polettix/blog/_posts/2016-11-26-webservice-fake-but-still-usable.md

 We didn't go too much in depth, and you might find a few additional tricks if you're curious enough to take a look at the [docs][WebService::Fake].

-Whatever you decide to make of it... happy faking!
+It would be great to hear from you!
+Comment below, or abuse the code and find bugs, or file suggestions on [GitHub][] but whatever you decide to make of it... happy faking!

 [Template::Perlish]: https://metacpan.org/pod/Template::Perlish